rothsandro/eleventy-notes/Features/Sidebar/Notes.md

 ## Multiple Groups

-You can create multiple groups with an optional label to show notes in different sections.
+You can create multiple groups with an optional label.
+Groups with a label can be collapsed by the user and are expanded by default.
+You can change the default expansion state by setting the `expanded` property to `false`.

 ```json
 // /app.json